vanadium/website/content/concepts/syncbase-overview.md

 Peer-to-peer sync introduces problems not present in client-server sync:
 - Sub-groups of devices can collaborate independently, leading to substantial data conflicts
-- If all peers are equal, hiding data from a subset of those peers is tricky.
-  For example, User1, User2, and User3 sync with each other.
-User1 and User2
-  have access to A, B, and C. User3 can access only C. If User1 atomically modifies A and C, how does User3 propagate that change to User2 without seeing the contents of A?
 - Malicious peers can perform man-in-the-middle attacks.
 The system should help prevent them.

-We define a _syncgroup_ as a set of data that is synchronized within a set of devices.
-The following sections describe which data and which devices make up a syncgroup.
+We define a _syncgroup_ as a list of Collections that are synchronized within a set of devices.
+There can be multiple syncgroups for a single Collection, making it possible for a single device to bridge between two groups of devices.

+# TODO(kash): The content below this point is stale as of April 21, 2016.
+Update me!

 ## Which data?